storyfeet/dugi_bialan/content/works/this_n_that.md

 # He asked me if I'd like to make a little money

-is-mon wei o dugi mi go "vin wei va-wei belin luga ,ei miani"
+is-mon da zon go "vin wei va-wei belin luga ,ei miani"

 # and of course I said "yes", I do like money.